Client: Ellis Partners & Intercontinental Real Estate Corporation

 The public art requirements, as stated by the Owner and Architect at the beginning of the project, included:

 • Geometric over representational design preferred

 • Neutral or subtle color, if any

 • Visual or actual texture occurs

 The original project brief called for a cast-glass rain screen in front of the building's storefront windows.
-Early studies showed that the structure for heavy cast-glass would not fit into the public art budget.
-Studio Winterich instead developed a lightweight kiln-formed glass and aluminum mullion system which could be integrated into the storefront window system.
-By creating a series of maquettes and full scale mock-ups of the kiln-formed glass, the artist was able to prove the concept to the building owners, architects, general contractor, and glazing subcontractor.
-The new approach reduced the project budget, and provided a safe and energy efficient means for permanently integrating art into the building.
+Early studies showed that the structure for heavy cast glass would not fit into the public art budget.
+Instead, Studio Winterich developed a lightweight kiln-formed glass and aluminum mullion system that could be integrated into the storefront window system.
+The artist proved the concept to the building owners, architects, general contractor, and the glazing subcontractor by creating a series of maquettes and full-scale mock-ups of the kiln-formed glass.
+The new approach reduced the project budget and provided a safe and energy-efficient means for permanently integrating art into the building.